flipdot/drinks-storage-state/README.md

 Currently the HX711 is hooked up to pins 12 & 14 (clock & data) of the ESP.

 ## Software
-The software is written with the arduino framework and build using [platformio](http://platformio.org/).
-To build the firmware and upload it to the ESP simply install platfomio and run `platformio run -t upload`
+The software is written with the Arduino framework and build using [platformio](http://platformio.org/).
+To build the firmware and upload it to the ESP simply install platfomio and run `platformio run -t upload`.